 The height however varies slightly more than the weights with the tallest male being 4 meters tall and the tallest female 3.4 meters.
 The other obvious difference apart from the overall size between the female and the male is that the female has got an angular forehead while the male’s forehead is more rounded.
 An elephant is remarkably known for having the largest brain of all other live mammals which can weigh up to 6killos.

 In Uganda, African elephants can be spotted in Murchison Falls National Park, and Queen Elizabeth National Park, however, for greater sightings, a boat safari to the Nile in Murchison and Kazinga channel in Queen Elizabeth National Park offers great chances for sightings.

 Uganda is home to Five canid species—wild dogs, wolves, foxes, and other living and extinct species—that can be found in Uganda.
 Seven are feline species, or wild cats, such as the golden cat, lynx, cheetah, leopard, and lion.
 The striped hyena, the spotted hyena, and the aardwolf are the three members of the hyena family.

 Does Uganda have wild Animals?

-With over 345 mammals species registered here, 142 reptiles species, 86, amphibians, 501 fish species, 1,242, butterflies and higher plants (4,500), Uganda is one of the most bio-diverse countries in Africa.
+With over 345 mammal species registered here, 142 reptile species, 86, amphibians, 501 fish species, 1,242, butterflies, and higher plants (4,500), Uganda is one of the most bio-diverse countries in Africa.
 The commonly spotted wildlife species in Uganda include; mountain gorillas, chimpanzees, red-tailed monkeys, golden monkeys, grey-cheeked mangabey, and many more.
-Carnivores – Lion, Leopards, African wildcats, cheetahs, hyena, among others.
+Carnivores – Lion, Leopards, African wildcats, cheetahs, hyenas, among others.